-- You will receive a "determination of asylum claim" letter from the Home Office, telling you that your (refugee, humanitarian protection or discretionary leave) status has been granted. - You will receive your Biometric Residence Permit (see page 8). - You will receive a "discontinuation of support" letter from Home Office and you will be told that your asylum support (money & accommodation) will stop on "X" date. - You will receive a letter from Mears telling you that you must leave your accommodation by "X" date.
+- You will receive a "determination of asylum claim" letter from the Home Office, telling you that you have been granted permission to stay.
+There are three different types i.e. refugee, humanitarian protection or discretionary leave. - You will receive your Biometric Residence Permit (see page 9). - You will receive a "discontinuation of support" letter from Home Office and you will be told that your asylum support (money & accommodation) will stop on "X" date. - You will receive a letter from Mears telling you that you must leave your accommodation by "X" date.